Getting started with investing can be overwhelming. You probably realize it’s something that can help you build wealth, but where do you begin?

-Acorns also has recurring, automatic investments.
+Acorns also has recurring, automatic investments with a $5 investment minimum.
 This means that you can set up larger deposits into your retirement accounts.

-- $3 for Personal: Get a debit card, money advice and more
+- $3 for Personal: Invest spare change, get a debit card, money advice and more

 - $5 for Family: Access accounts for kids, exclusive content and more